ahaurat/next-people/README.md

 ```

 ## View the database
-Mongo Admin interface at http://localhost:8081.
-After you've added at least one person you can view the People database collection at http://localhost:8081/db/express-mongo/people
+Mongo Admin interface can be viewed at http://localhost:8081.
+After you've added at least one person, you can view the People database collection at http://localhost:8081/db/express-mongo/people

 ## References and included technologies
 https://github.com/zeit/next.js

 https://mochajs.org/

 Some inspiration for testing from:
 https://scotch.io/tutorials/test-a-node-restful-api-with-mocha-and-chai

 This post helped me get the tests working with the NextJS express implementation:
 https://github.com/zeit/next.js/issues/1300#issuecomment-282910431